-To estimate PY7 ex post gross savings, we will conduct telephone surveys with a sample of program participants to verify installed measures and to develop a realization rate.
-We will use these data in conjunction with algorithms in the Statewide TRM V2.0, along with the assumptions and NTGRs listed in Table 2-11.
+To estimate PY7 ex post gross savings, we will apply the PY6 realization rate.
+We will use these data in conjunction with algorithms in the Statewide TRM V2.0, along with the assumptions and NTGRs provided by AIC.
+Process Analysis